Hoodoo (geology): Occurrence

-Hoodoo formations are commonly found on the Colorado Plateau and in the Badland regions of the northern Great Plains (both in North America).
-While hoodoos are scattered throughout these areas, nowhere in the world are they so abundant as in the northern section of Bryce Canyon National Park, located in the U.S. state of Utah.
+Hoodoo formations are commonly found on the Colorado Plateau and in the Badland regions of the northern Great Plains of North America.
+While hoodoos are scattered throughout these areas, nowhere in the world are they so abundant as in the northern section of Bryce Canyon National Park in Utah.
 Hoodoos are also very prominent a few hundred miles away at Goblin Valley State Park on the eastern side of the San Rafael Swell, at Kasha-Katuwe Tent Rocks National Monument in north central New Mexico, and in the Chiricahua National Monument of Southeast Arizona.
 Some hoodoos are found in Sombrerete, Mexico at the Sierra de Organos National Park.